Green Schools Quest

 The Green Schools Quest (GSQ) is an annual project-based challenge to PreK-12 schools to devise and implement no/low cost sustainability projects at their school over a six month period of time with the help of a community volunteer who serves as a Green Mentor.
 Schools document their impact, such as energy savings or increased biodiversity, during the project and submit their project’s process and impact for judging by an impartial panel at the conclusion.
 Cash Awards and trophies are presented to winning teams in Elementary, Middle and High School Divisions and five Spotlight Awards are presented across the age divisions.

-More than 50 school participated in the 2022-2023 Green Schools Quest, each with a Green Mentor.
+Sixty-five schools participated in the 2023-2024 Green Schools Quest, each with a Green Mentor.
 View a sampling of their projects and learn about the Division and Spotlight Award winners!

 Participate